kovetskiy/mark/README.md

 <!-- Include: <path> -->
 ```

-Templates may accept configuration data in YAML format which immediately
+Templates can accept configuration data in YAML format which immediately
-follows include tag:
+follows the `Include` tag:

 ```markdown
 <!-- Include: <path>